 The Buddha dharma first entered my life in 1996 when an important relationship came to and end and a friend reccommmended a helpful book titled “When Things Fall Apart” by Pema Chodren.
 A couple years later that same friend – a pretty awesome person as you may have gathered – gave me a statue of the Buddha, which is prominently featured in my home to this day, and a book introducing Tibetan Buddhism.
 Years later, and after receiving teachings from great masters in Thailand, another influential friend approached me with an offer to lead retreats in Nepal.
 On that first trip, in 2010, I met the man who has become my Buddhist teacher – Tolkpa Tulku.
 His support for my yoga practice and his gentle guiding energy is an important force in my daily life and practice.
 I am grateful.

 Jivamukti Yoga has also been an important influence starting back in 2002 when I lived in NYC.
 David Life, Sharon Gannon and Ruth Lauer-Manenti were my first teachers and remain strong influences in my life to this day.
 Jivamukti is a Hatha based method that holds Ashtanga Vinyasa Yoga as one of its foundational elements.
 Three renowned yogis served as the physical, philosophical and spiritual inspiration and foundation for the method.
 These three include Sri K. Pattabhi Jois (founder of the Ashtanga Vinyasa Yoga Research Institute), Sri Brahmananda Sarasvati (founder of the Ananda Ashram and innovator of Nada Yoga – deep listening), and Swami Nirmalananda (often known as the “Anarchist Swami” and a strong advocator for animal rights and environmental conservation).
 I attribute much of my understanding and passion for yoga to my time with David, Sharon, and Ruth, and later Yogeswari, Andrea Boyd, Alanna Kaivalya and Jill Abelson.
 In 2005 I began to incorporate Ashtanga into my weekly routine, mostly through led classes and the occasional Mysore or home practice.
-Over the past few years, with the guidance and support of Jen René and the Flow Mysore Crew, I have shifted fully to the Mysore approach in my own practice, which is then reflected in my teaching.
+Over the years, with the guidance and support of Jen René and the Flow Mysore Crew, I have shifted fully to the Mysore approach in my own practice, which is then reflected in my teaching.
 I believe there are 2 elements essential to being a teacher.
 The first is a strong, consistent and devoted practice and the second is a teacher.
 I put great love and energy toward both.